johnillo/mywebsite-v2/content/about/my-computing.md

 _Acquired on September 2018_

-I use a second-hand Thinkpad X220 as my daily driver, which I purchased from [TipidPC](https://tipidpc.com/) in September 2018 for around $230.
+I use a second-hand Thinkpad X220 as my daily driver, which I purchased from [TipidPC](https://tipidpc.com/) in September 2018 for around Php 12,000.
 To those who aren't familiar, it's an old computer with a bit outdated specs in today's standards.
 However, it can still handle most of the basic tasks and web development very well.
 I don't play PC games, so the specs are good enough for me.
 Compiling (e.g. AUR builds) also works well enough, though a bit slow compared to a modern computer.

 | Component | Specs                                        |
 | ---       | -----                                        |